jsthomas/jsthomas.github.io/content/map_profiling.md

 As we'll see later in the Results section, the naive tail recursive implementation is, overall, slower than the `stdlib` implementation.
-There are a couple common tricks we use apply to speed them up in practice.
+There some optimizations we can apply to improve the performance of both versions.

-The first trick I call "loop-unrolling".
-Similar to [loop unrolling in procedural languages](https://en.wikipedia.org/wiki/Loop_unrolling), the idea is to use cases to `map` on groups of list elements so fewer function calls are needed to complete the work.
-For example, a loop unrolled version of `stdlib` looks like:
+The first trick I call "unrolling".
+Similar to
+[loop unrolling in procedural languages](https://en.wikipedia.org/wiki/Loop_unrolling), the idea is to use cases to `map` on groups of list elements so fewer function calls are needed to complete the work.
+For example, an unrolled version of `stdlib` looks like:

 ```ocaml